• Skip to primary navigation

 Renee

-Som Tum is a Thai papaya salad that’s made with shredded green papaya and the ingredients are pounded together in a mortar and pestle.
+Thai papaya salad or Som Tum, is made with shredded green papaya and the ingredients are pounded together in a mortar and pestle.

 Servings 6 servings